 Are you fascinated by how government works?
-Do you follow current events and recent policy decisions closely?
+Do you follow current events and recent policy decisions?
 Are you interested in a political career?
 Then you should pursue a Bachelor of Arts degree in Political Science at the University of North Texas.

-This degree prepares you for careers in government service, politics and private industry within the United States and abroad.
+This degree prepares you for careers in government service, politics and private industry in the United States and abroad.
 You may:

 The Department of Political Science combines cutting-edge research with award-winning teaching to ensure your academic and career goals are met.
 Our courses provide a deep understanding of relevant issues in local, national and international governments.

-To prepare you for law school and the Law School Admissions Test (LSAT), we have courses emphasizing written and oral communication, research into problems facing society, logical reasoning and business practices.
+We also offer courses leading to a certificate in legal studies.
+For more information on this certificate, email firstname.lastname@example.org.
+To prepare you for law school and the Law School Admission Test (LSAT), we have courses emphasizing written and oral communication, research into problems facing society, logical reasoning and business practices.

 Our faculty members are among the most active researchers in the field, and many are considered experts in their focus area.
-They have written books and articles for respected publications and received numerous grants to study:
+Theyíve written books and articles for respected publications and received numerous grants to study:

 The department provides several opportunities to supplement your learning with real-world experience.
 You may:

-We also oversee study abroad programs in London and The Hague, Netherlands.
+We also oversee a study abroad program at The Hague, Netherlands.

-You can meet other students who share your interest by joining UNTís chapter of Amnesty International, the Feminist Majority Leadership Alliance or other politically affiliated groups.
-You may also be eligible for the Pi Sigma Alpha political science honor society or the Phi Alpha Delta law fraternity.
+You can meet other students who share your interest by joining one of UNTís politically affiliated student groups, the Pi Sigma Alpha national political science honor society or the Phi Alpha Delta law fraternity.

-UNTís Moot Court provides experience in legal research, brief writing and oral argument.
+UNT has one of the stateís top Moot Court programs, which provides experience in legal research, brief writing and oral argument.
 Moot Court is a simulation of an appellate courtís proceedings.
-UNT is recognized as having one of the stateís top Moot Court programs.

-For its contributions to the field, our department was selected by the American Political Science Association to house the American Political Science Review , the premier research journal in the discipline.
-APSA is the disciplineís leading professional association, and UNT is the first university in Texas to house the journal.
+For its contributions to the field, our department was selected to house the American Political Science Review , the premier research journal in the discipline.

 We also oversee the Peace Studies program and the Castleberry Peace Institute.
 Our Peace Studies program is the only one at a four-year university in the Southwest, and the Castleberry Peace Institute houses the regionís only peace studies research center.
-You can pursue a Peace Studies minor as well.
+You can pursue a minor in Peace Studies.

-You may choose courses in American politics, public law, political theory, public policy, comparative politics and international relations.
-You will also take one required course in political research methods.
+You may choose courses in American politics, public law, political theory, public policy, government and politics around the world and international relations.
+Youíll also take one required course in political research methods.
 Several electives help you learn advanced research techniques, making you more competitive in the job market.